EugeneSegbefia/EugeneSegbefia.github.io/docs/MMF-imaging.md

 ## Conclusion

-Projects done by myself and other members of the scientific community show that there is promise in the use of multimode fiber cables and it is worthwhile to pursue methods to regularize its use in our day-to-day lives.
+Projects done by myself and other members of the scientific community show that there is promise in the use of multimode fiber cables in imaging and it is worthwhile to pursue methods to regularize its use in our day-to-day lives.
 There is more work to be than and this a field of study where there is a lot of room for growth for the improvement and development of the field.